-Once again, we see how bribing can be negative to your child, because it gives them the power and takes the authority out of your hands.
-Instead of trying to compromise with them in order to get something done, try using an example of their past good behavior and how much you appreciated it.
+Once again, we see how bribing can be negative to your child because it gives them the power and takes the authority out of your hands.
+Instead of trying to compromise with them in order to get something done, try using an example of their past good behaviour and how much you appreciated it.

 You’ll more than likely be using this phrase with your older children.
 For example, kids who are enrolled in extracurricular activities.
 If your child hears you ask them this question, it might make them feel less important in your eyes.
 You should just be patient with their extracurriculars and let them take advantage and enjoy.
 If you’re in a rush for some reason and need to emphasize this, don’t discourage your kids.
 Coax them into making hastiness a fun contest instead.

 6. “You’re always late” vs. “Try being punctual.
 It’s very important”